danbev/learning-nodejs/README.md

       ENVIRONMENT_STRONG_PERSISTENT_PROPERTIES(V)
     #undef V

+The field itself is private and defined in env.h:

+    #define V(PropertyName, TypeName)                                             \
+      v8::Persistent<TypeName> PropertyName ## _;
+      ENVIRONMENT_STRONG_PERSISTENT_PROPERTIES(V)
+    #undef V

 The above is defining getters and setter for all the properties in `ENVIRONMENT_STRONG_PERSISTENT_PROPERTIES`.
+Notice the usage of V and that is is passed into the macro.
 Lets take a look at one:

     V(tcp_constructor_template, v8::FunctionTemplate)

-Like before these are only the defintions, the declarations can be found in src/env-inl.h:
+Like before these are only the declarations, the definitions can be found in src/env-inl.h:

     #define V(PropertyName, TypeName)                                             \
       inline v8::Local<TypeName> Environment::PropertyName() const {              \